Brighter-bits/EverybodyCodes/README.md

 the "K"s.

-My previous code was not ready for this, however, just adding an extra loop allows me to have the dict values in alphabetical order, that means in the dict's index: 0 = "A", 1 = "B", 2 = "C", etc; instead of being a random jumble (which while being the same each time, is a pain to work with).
+My previous code was not ready for this, however, just adding an extra loop allows me to have the dict values in alphabetical order, that means in the dict's index: 0 = "A", 1 = "B", 2 = "C", etc; instead of being a random jumble of numbers (which while meaning the same thing, is a pain to work with).